Xilinx/mlir-aie/AIEDesignPatterns.md

 [ObjectFIFO Example](https://github.com/Xilinx/mlir-aie/tree/main/test/objectFifo-stateful-transform/non_adjacency_test_1.aie.mlir)

 An objectFIFO can be established between two or more tiles.
 Broadcast is possible from one producer tile to multiple consumer tiles.
 Unlike a typical FIFO, elements are not pushed to nor popped from the objectFIFO.
-Instead, a pool of memory elements is allocated to the objectFIFO.
+Instead, a pool of memory elements is allocated to the objectFIFO by the objectFIFO lowering pass, i.e., AIEObjectFifoStatefulTransform.mlir.

 Processes can then write to and read from these memory elements after acquiring them.

-Define two tiles and create an AIE.objectFifo of depth two between them, with the two elements being of type <memref<16xi32>>:
+Define two tiles and create an AIE.objectFifo named @of0 of depth two between them, with the two elements being of type <memref<16xi32>>:
 ```
 %tile12 = AIE.tile(1, 2)
 %tile33 = AIE.tile(3, 3)
-%objFifo = AIE.objectFifo.createObjectFifo(%tile12, {tile33}, 2) : !AIE.objectFifo<memref<16xi32>>
+AIE.objectFifo @of0 (%tile12, {tile33}, 2 : i32) : !AIE.objectFifo<memref<16xi32>>
 ```
 After subsequent conversion passes, each of the objectFifo elements is instantiated as an AIE.buffer with an AIE.lock.